MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ## C++ Synchronisation APIs

-At this point, we hopefully have a good understanding of the C++ memory model.
-Concurrent memory accesses cause data races and undefined behaviour, unless we take care to abide by memory ordering and visibility rules.
+At this point, we know concurrent memory accesses cause data races and undefined behaviour, unless we take care to abide by memory ordering and visibility rules.
 The mechanisms on which we build thread safety are in general called "synchronisation" mechanisms. `std::atomic` is such a mechanism, which we have touched on already.
 In this section, we will discuss more synchronisation mechanisms provided by the C++ Standard Library.

 ### `std::thread`